paulowe/maps4resources/README.md

 ## About Sub Maps

-This is a branch created from the master.
-It is specifically for making changes to the architecture of the resource map so that as an admin you can create sub-maps.
-This is the current active project for now.
-All changes will eventually be merged back into master once I am done with the project.
+This is a branch created from master.
+It is specifically for making changes to the architecture of the resource map so that as an admin you can dynamically create sub-maps and generate new subdomains for each map.
+At the moment this is the main feature we are actively working on.
+All changes will eventually be merged back into master once we complete the feature.

 Feel free to submit PRs and contirbute your changes.

-## ## License
+## License
 [MIT License](LICENSE.md)